Here you learn ...

 How long can I work per week as a foreigner?

-As a foreigner you are allowed to work up to 48 hours per week in Germany.
+In Germany, as a foreigner, you are allowed to work up to 48 hours per week.

 How long are foreigners allowed to work per day?